onzfonz/comp227/src/content/7/en/part7e.md

 )
 ```

-When the state of the application changes, a <i>new virtual DOM</i> gets defined by the components.
+When the state of the application changes, a ***new virtual DOM*** gets defined by the components.
 React has the previous version of the virtual DOM in memory and instead of directly rendering the new virtual DOM using the DOM API, React computes the optimal way to update the DOM (remove, add or modify elements in the DOM) such that the DOM reflects the new virtual DOM.

 ### On the role of React in applications

 In the material, we may not have put enough emphasis on the fact that React is primarily a library for managing the creation of views for an application.
-If we look at the traditional [Model View Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern, then the domain of React would be <i>View</i>.
+If we look at the traditional [Model View Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern, then the domain of React would be **View**.
 React has a more narrow area of application than e.g. [Angular](https://angular.io/), which is an all-encompassing Frontend MVC framework.
-Therefore, React is not called a <i>framework</i>, but a <i>library</i>.
+Therefore, React is not called a *framework*, but a **library**.

-In small applications, data handled by the application is stored in the state of the React components, so in this scenario, the state of the components can be thought of as <i>models</i> of an MVC architecture.
+In small applications, data handled by the application is stored in the state of the React components, so in this scenario, the state of the components can be thought of as **models** of an MVC architecture.

 However, MVC architecture is not usually mentioned when talking about React applications.
 Furthermore, if we are using Redux, then the applications follow the [Flux](https://facebook.github.io/flux/docs/in-depth-overview) architecture and the role of React is even more focused on creating the views.